-Having lived the majority of my life as ab able-bodied person, I've been determined to regain the freedoms I lost as a result of my disability.
-From riding a camel in Egypt to soaring on a zip line, I've been pretty successful in reopening my world.
+Having lived the majority of my life as an able-bodied person, I’ve been determined to regain the freedoms I thought were lost as a result of my disability.
+From riding a camel in Egypt to soaring on a zip line, I’ve been pretty successful in reopening my world.
 The Freedom Flyer is the latest example of that.
 Living up to its name, it proved that I still have the freedom and ability to ride roller coasters.
 And to my readers who have never had these experiences, I hope my blog is encouraging you to test the waters and Open Your World!

 Have you ridden a roller coaster?